 Kolymbari is a small village with a nice sandy beach and a small fishing port in between Chania Town to Kissamos.
 The area of Kolymbari lies close to the monastery of Eso Gonias which is definitely worth a visit.
 Kolymbari has a good beach and some pleasant small and cosy tavernas.
 A wonderful stone-built cafe on the beach is a very pleasant place to enjoy coffees and conversation at the seaside.

-People looking for a quiet relaxing holiday.
+Kolymbari is ideal for people looking for a quiet relaxing holiday.

 - Still unaffected by mass tourism

 Fun Excursions while on Kolymbari Holidays

 Make your holidays to Kolymbari extra special by booking one of our wonderful excursions, we have a range of excursions that have been selected to cater for everyone's interests.
 Some of our most popular excursions are:-

 Spinalonga: This one is for the sailors and sun lovers amongst you.
 Interested?
 Then come along with us to the haunting island of Spinalonga, an old Leper Colony!

 Chrissi Island: An exceptional day to a tropical paradise set in the crystal clear waters of the Libyan sea.
 Sunbathe on the wondrous beaches of unusual coloured sand.

 Unknown Crete: Travel through unspoilt villages where donkeys still travel the roads.
 Visit a local winery and see how wine is made with the chance to sample and buy.

 Cretan Night: If you love food, drink and dancing, then you will love this night out.
 As you enter the venue, the Cretan lifestyle takes over as the evening is given to plenty of eating, drinking and merry making as only the Greeks know how.